 So, for the vendor it would only be practical to batch large amounts of kratom.
 If the vendor truly has a proper batch of each “strain,” they would need a vast inventory of kratom that becomes more and more difficult to manage.
 It’s not impossible to do, but many kratom vendors are not very sophisticated and have limited resources.

 So, to sum it all up, if you’re looking for a “strain” that is not currently in stock, we suggest that you go with a different variety that is the same color.
 For example, if you’re looking for Super Green Borneo, we recommend selecting the Premium Bali, Green Maeng Da, or Super Speciosa.
 They are all green kratom powders just like the Super Green Borneo.

 If you would like to learn more about kratom strains we highly recommend this guide:

 It’s important to note that as a result of recent changes, our kratom is also “graded” by alkaloid content.
 You’ll find the alkaloid content on the label of each package.
 This information is supported by third-party lab testing accessible by scanning the QR code on the product’s label.

 Using testing data we grade each batch.
 Mitragynine content usually ranges from 0.5% to 1.5% – it’s possible some batches may test a little above or below this.
 The most potent batches (with the highest mitragynine content) are reserved as our signature Super Speciosa variety products.

-Super Speciosa variety products are typically greater than 1.3% mitragynine.
+Super Speciosa variety products always test at least 1.4% mitragynine.
 The next tier is the Maeng Da which is typically higher than 1.0%.
-The Bali and Thai varieties are the next tier and may be less than 1.0%.
+The Bali and Thai varieties are the third tier and are usually over 1.0% but may be less than 1.0%.